Flown From The Nest homepage

 Strihavka added: “I tried to play in the Championship - but with the unhappy start to the season and with the change in manager, I now need to re-start my career back in Prague.
 I would like to wish Norwich City and their wonderful fans best wishes for the future.”

-He has been linked to both German second division side TSG 1899 Hoffenheim and Czech club Mlada Boleslav, but Slavia Prague are believed to be favourites for his signature.
-Strihavka has since joined Slavia Prague
+He was linked to both German second division side TSG 1899 Hoffenheim and Czech club Mlada Boleslav, but Slavia Prague secured his signature in January 2008.
+By the summer of 2008, he had signed for Banik Ostrava who will compete in the 2008/9 UEFA Cup

 Official Norwich City website